LiMinggang/madedit-mod/README.txt

 2. Search in selection in column mode is not exact the selection highlighted.
 3. HighlightWord would not work if the caret is at the end of the line
 4. Scroll function on Right click menu of scroll bars only works with Windows
-5. '*' is allowed in file name under Linux/Unix but is used as delimiter for file name and line number
+5. '*' is allowed in file name under Linux/Unix but is used as delimiter for file name and line number, use -d and -w to use it as wildcard
 6. Alt+LeftDown to toggle bookmark does not work on Ubuntu because Alt was a special key(?) for the OS

 Feature/issues to be released